Wyder7PL/Project_Demo/README.md

 # Project_Demo

-This project is a simple game powered by SFML, I'm developing it from 2-3 months;
+This project is a simple game powered by SFML;

-This simple project served as a test of my current skills, currently this project is a little bit of an undeveloped and poorly documented mess that I'm trying to improve in spare moments;
+This simple project served as a test of my current skills, currently this project is a little bit of an undeveloped and poorly documented mess that I'm trying to improve in spare time;

 # Compile